Lezh1n1208/iotivity-system/README.md

 ## Contact

-For questions, contact [your email](mailto:your@email.com) or visit the repository's issues page.
+For questions, contact [Lezh1n](hoangphilong1208@gmail.com) or visit the repository's issues page.

 ---